Cholesterol and Keto

 Coconut oil is the unhealthiest food on the planet!
 And on and on.

-And of course, we were all programmed to believe that fat in our food was giving us heart attacks!
+And of course, we were all programmed (by our own government) to believe that fat in our food was giving us heart attacks!
 No wonder we avoided it like the plaque (and many still do).

 Unfortunately, I spent the next 30 years following this advice and spreading it to others along the way, including thousands of impressionable 14-15 year old kids in health classes.